 - Income tax return file of directors.

 - Audit report certified by CA.

 Consequences for Non- compliance of the private limited company.

-Yes, compliance of private companies is mandatory and every public-private or On person company must file compliance with MCA according to the companies act 2013.
+Yes, compliance of private companies is mandatory and every public-One person or Private person company must file compliance with MCA according to the companies act 2013.
 If the company fails to comply it faces consequences such as,

 - Directors will be disqualified and they cannot be re-appointed as directors of that company or any other company for 5 years from the date of disqualification.